 The Technical Layer Your Dashboards Are Missing

 Traditional web analytics tools were built for marketers.
 They answer marketing questions.
-Engineering analytics starts where those tools stop — it's designed to answer the questions your engineering team actually faces every day.
+Engineering analytics starts where those tools stop and focuses on the questions engineering teams face every day.

 Traditional Analytics: